Grandparent Visitation Rights

-Grandparent visitation is something that is usually sought when, for any number of reasons, a parent or parents decide to limit grandparents contact with their grandchild.
-Filing a motion for visitation can be a scary proposition for anyone, but the New Jersey grandparent visitation statute is fairly clear when it comes to what’s required to gain visitation rights.
+Grandparent visitation in New Jersey is something that is usually sought when, for any number of reasons, a parent or parents decide to limit grandparents contact with their grandchild.
+Filing a motion for visitation can be a scary proposition for anyone, but the grandparent visitation in New Jersey statute is fairly clear when it comes to what’s required to gain visitation rights.

 In New Jersey, N.J.S.A.
 9:2-7.1 governs both grandparent and sibling visitation.
 N.J.S.A.
 9:2-7.1 provides that:

 a.
 A grandparent or any sibling of a child residing in this State may make application before the Superior Court, in accordance with the Rules of Court, for an order for visitation.
 It shall be the burden of the applicant to prove by a preponderance of the evidence that the granting of visitation is in the best interests of the child.